marp-team/marp-cli/README.md

 ### Confirm engine version

-You may confirm the bundled [marp-core](https://github.com/marp-team/marp-core) version by `--version` (`-v`) option.
+By using `--version` (`-v`) option, you may confirm the version of engine that is expected to use in current configuration.

 ```console
 $ marp --version
 @marp-team/marp-cli v0.x.x (/w bundled @marp-team/marp-core v0.x.x)
 ```

-Marp CLI prefers to use _an installed core_ than the bundled.
-If the current project has installed `@marp-team/marp-core` individually, it will show its version and the annotation "/w customized engine".
+Marp CLI prefers to use _an installed core by user_ than the bundled.
+If the current project has installed `@marp-team/marp-core` individually, it would show its version and the annotation "/w customized engine".

 ## Configuration file